-Applications for changing course programme or transferring to the PBA Degree Programme in Design and and Business at VIA Design & Business, must be sent to the Course Administration.
-The decision is made by the Associate Dean relevant and will be announced to the applicant as soon as possible before semester start.
+Applications for transferring to the PBA Degree Programme in Design and and Business at VIA Design & Business, must be sent to the course administration.
+The decision is made by the associate dean relevant and will be announced to the applicant not later than one month before semester start.